Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 ```
 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-5-5.png" width="672" />

-From this plot I chose to proceed with road networks.
+From this plot, I chose to proceed with road networks.
 Why did I choose roads?

-- The shop counts are really lower than I expected with even lower kiosk numbers.
+- The shop counts are really lower than I expected, with even lower kiosk numbers.
-- As we can see some buildings not shown by the buildings green plot are actually covered by the roads' structure.
+- As we can see, some buildings not shown by the green plot are actually covered by the roads' structure.